ForgedAddons/Documents/README.md

 ### Git
 - Follow the instructions of the article about SSH Public Keys.
 - Go to your project page and it will list your "Development url".
 This is what you will be pushing to. ''Note: If you have a pre-1.6.2 version of Git, you can't clone the repository if it's empty, you'll have to push to it first.''
-- `mkdir MyProject` (Or whatever your project's name is)
+- `mkdir REPOSITORY` (Or whatever your project's name is)
-- `cd MyProject`
+- `cd REPOSITORY`
 - `git init`
-- `git remote add origin git@git.curseforge.net:wow/my-project/mainline.git` (Whatever your "Development url" actually is.)
+- `git remote add curseforge git@git.curseforge.net:wow/REPOSITORY/mainline.git` (Whatever your "Development url" actually is.)
 - Add whatever files you want, commit it locally
-- `git push origin master` (Note: If you are using OpenSSH you need to push from Git Bash)
+- `git push curseforge master` (Note: If you are using OpenSSH you need to push from Git Bash)
-- Add some more files, commit locally
-- `git push` (You only have to do this from now on.
-Note: If you are using OpenSSH you need to push from Git Bash)